Ramachandra Datatraya Lele: Achievements

 In 1968 – together with the Bhabha Atomic Research Centre (BARC)'s health division – Lele established a shadow–shield type whole body counter, illustrating its clinical usage for measuring how well iron and Vitamin B12 are absorbed, as well as the amount of gastrointestinal blood loss and protein loss.
 This process did not require blood, urine or stool sample collections.

-In 1973 he became Lele became Honorary Chief Physician and Chief of Nuclear Medicine at Jaslok Hospital and Research Centre, where he set up the first full fledged hospital based Nuclear Medicine Department in Mumbai.
-Featuring radio-immunoassay of 75 ligands of clinical interest, he was also guided the use of intravenous Technetium-99 m based radio pharmaceuticals in India.
+In 1973 Lele became Honorary Chief Physician and Chief of Nuclear Medicine at Jaslok Hospital and Research Centre, where he set up the first full-fledged hospital based Nuclear Medicine Department in Mumbai.
+Featuring radio-immunoassay of 75 ligands of clinical interest, he also guided the use of intravenous Technetium-99 m based radio pharmaceuticals in India.

 Awards

 He was awarded the Padma Bhushan, third highest civilian honour of India by the President of India, in 1992.